kwgch/cline_100_days_challenge/src/034/memory-bank/progress.md

 -   Memory bank documentation is complete.
 -   Project setup is in progress.
 -   The drawing is now displayed correctly.
+-   Touch and mouse interactions are working correctly.
+-   Zoom is working correctly.

 ## Known Issues